Justin-Insight/client-training/src/pages/animal-care-center-bg.md

 </div>
 <h4>Important!</h4>

-There will never be a time when you want to upload a full resolution image to your website.
+You will never need to upload a full resolution image to your website.
 Images are the most resource-intensive form of media that your site will load.
-Loading full-size images will drastically affect the performance of your website.
+Loading full-size images will negatively affect the performance of your website.
 If you're unsure how to handle images for the web, please reach out to <a href="https://insightcreative.com/contact/" target="_blank" rel="noopener noreferrer" class="external">Insight Creative, Inc.</a> for assistance.

 To optimize an image: make sure to only use .jpg image files. .png files save a lot more image data and can easily make an identical image four times the file size of a jpg.
-If you are using an image editor like photoshop you will have image options when you save.
+If you are using an image editor like Photoshop, you will have image options when you save.
 Save as the lowest quality you can before your image starts to look bad.
 When done right, it’s rare that the loss of image quality will be noticeable to an untrained eye.

-After you save your image drop it into an image optimizer such as <a href="https://tinypng.com/" target="_blank" rel="noopener noreferrer" class="external">https://tinypng.com/</a> This will optimize the image one step further for the web, typically cutting down the file size in half.
+After you save your image drop it into an image optimizer such as <a href="https://tinypng.com/" target="_blank" rel="noopener noreferrer" class="external">https://tinypng.com/</a> This will optimize the image one step further for the web, typically cutting the file size in half.
 You should shoot for under 100kb file size for all images you load to the site.

 </div>

 ## Special Considerations

 Your new site does all the work up front to prepare files for your site visitors so pages can be delivered much faster.
-After editing a page's content, sit back and enjoy some coffee and give it a minute to rebuild your site and then go view your newly published change on the front-end of your site.
+After editing a page's content, sit back, and enjoy some coffee.
+Give it a minute to rebuild your site, and then go view your newly published change on the frontend of your site.

-**_Pro Tip:_** If planning to make multiple changes to your content at the same time, plan to make your easy changes first (e.g. An edit to an existing page).
+**_Pro Tip:_** If planning to make multiple changes to your content at the same time, make your easy changes first (e.g. An edit to an existing page).
 While your site rebuilds, you can then tackle your larger change (e.g. writing a new employee bio).
 This leads to an editing process that still feels productive and reduces waiting times.